Mind-Surfer/openvpn-qbittorrent/README.md

 There are a couple of parameters that I would like to draw your attention too;

-- --device=/dev/net/tun
+* --device=/dev/net/tun
-- --cap-add=NET_ADMIN
+* --cap-add=NET_ADMIN

 ***These parameters are required for OpenVPN to connect.
 Without them, OpenVPN will not connect.***

 ### Accessing the qBittorrent Web UI ###

-When OpenVPN has established its connection, the local area network becomes inaccessible.
-This is by design because OpenVPN and your VPN provider use the same private address ranges that are in use on your local network.
+When OpenVPN has established its connection, the local area network becomes inaccessible to the container.
+This is by design.
+OpenVPN and your VPN provider use the same private address ranges that are in use on your home/local network.
 This unfortunately means that the qBittorrent Web UI is only accessible from the host (the machine where your container is running).
+It is possible to work around this and create a route to your local network, but the mapping may cause a conflict between the VPN network range and your network range.
+Best to leave it and avoid creating problems.

 You can read more about this [here](https://openvpn.net/community-resources/how-to/).